aleen42/PersonalWiki/projectManagement/time/time.md

     - the activity name
     - an activity identifier or number
     - a brief description of the activity
-- **Activity attributes** provide more information such as predecessors(前人), successors(繼承人), logical relationships, leads and lags(落後時間), resource requirements, constraints, imposed(強制的) dates, and assumptions related to the activity
+- **Activity attributes** provide more information such as predecessors(前人), successors(繼承人), logical relationships, leads and lags(落後時間), resource requirements, constraints, imposed(強制的) dates, and assumptions related to the activity.

+### 3. Milestones

+- A **milestone** is a significant event that normally has no duration.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>